 In ballroom dancing, CBM is often most visible in the shoulder rotations.
 Because dancers maintain a fixed frame with their arms, the coordinated shoulder movement becomes a pronounced expression of CBM.
 Unlike in natural, everyday movements, however, ballroom dancers exaggerate this rotation to enhance artistry.
 A well-executed CBM creates movements that appear balanced, fluid, and visually striking.

 A related but distinct concept appears in tango, where maintaining shoulder alignment—especially during dissociative movements—is crucial.
 Whether dancers are walking side by side, turning around one another, zigzagging, or changing positions from one side of the partner to the other, they must keep their shoulders parallel to maintain connection.
 While ballroom dancers use CBM (upper-body rotation) to achieve this alignment, tango dancers rely more heavily on dissociation—rotating the lower body independently of the upper body.
 Because tango is danced in a close embrace, the torsos remain closely connected, and dancers must rotate at the hips to navigate around each other.
-This ability to dissociate while keeping the upper body aligned preserves the inward-facing connection that defines tango.
+This ability to dissociate while keeping the upper body aligned preserves the inward-focus connection that defines tango.

 Subscribe to: